From Austin to Carnegie hall

 McCallum’s percussionists are the 2015 Percussive Arts Society International Percussion Ensemble winner and were featured in concert at the P.A.S.I.C International Convention in San Antonio.
 The marching percussion section also placed first in the 5A division at the 2015 Dripping Springs Drumline Contest and received the Best Snareline, Best Bassline and Best Tenorline awards.

 The McCallum Jazz Ensemble showcases the exceptional talents of our very versatile musicians in the band program.
-This year, TMEA Jazz auditions recognized six Region players and four Area players from our jazz program.
+In 2022, TMEA Jazz auditions recognized six Region players and four Area players from our jazz program.
 The McCallum Jazz Ensemble won Outstanding Jazz Ensemble at the very competitive Bill Watrous Jazz Festival at Sam Houston State University in 2013 and Winter Park Music Festival in 2014.
 The Jazz Ensemble performs at many school and community events throughout the school year.

 Knights of Steel